kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 Also notice that Wercker does **NOT** support running Docker commands as part of your build and this is [actually](http://devcenter.wercker.com/docs/faq/can-i-build-dockerfiles)  by [design](http://devcenter.wercker.com/docs/faq/can-i-run-docker-commands).

-If you work at Wercker and read this, please see how easy configuration can be done with other services (e.g. CircleCI and/or BuddyWorks).
+If you work at Wercker and read this, please see how easy configuration can be done with other services (e.g. CircleCI and/or Buddy).

 | Website    | [Wercker](http://www.wercker.com/) |